elec327/elec327.github.io/lab3/index.md

 (continuous, up, up/down).

   7. The timer counter register (TAR) is 16-bits.
-Assuming we use the VLO to drive the Timer module at 12 kHz, and run the counter in continuous mode (where it increments to 0xFFFF then overflows to 0x0), at what frequency will the TAR overflow?
-If we want our PWM modulation to not appear to flicker, the minimum modulation frequency is about 100-200 Hz.
+Assuming we use the VLO to drive the Timer module at 12 kHz and run the counter in continuous mode (where it increments to 0xFFFF then overflows to 0x0), at what frequency will the TAR overflow?
+If we want our PWM modulation to not appear to flicker the minimum modulation frequency is about 100-200 Hz.
 Is this achievable if the TAR is configured to overflow?
   {: class="questions" start="7"}